 Applications of Pulse Width Modulation

 The simplest application of analogWrite() is to change the brightness of an LED.
-Connect the LED as you did for a digital output, as shown below, then use analogWrite() to change its brightness.
+Connect the LED as you did for a digital output, as shown in Figure 3, then use analogWrite() to change its brightness.
 You’ll notice that it doesn’t change on a linear scale, however.

 Related video: See the effect of PWM on the LED